justingracie/Card-Game-War---JG/README.md

 -two player setup.
 -about page with directions.
 -play again function to reset the game with current players.
+-let tie be a tie
+-Winner has most wins after 26 rounds

 # Stretch Goals